Perspective • ~15 mins read • January 6, 2026

 A Useful Distinction: Interface intelligence improves how people ask and receive answers.
 Execution intelligence improves how work moves through systems, constraints, and outcomes.
 Agentic systems are execution intelligence by design; chat-first deployments are typically interface intelligence unless they orchestrate tools, evaluation, and memory.

-Within this framing, AI ceases to be a chatbot and becomes a participant in the workflow—gathering context, proposing actions, escalating judgment, executing tasks, and retaining the reasoning behind outcomes.
-Systems designed this way do not merely respond to queries; they observe operational reality, act within defined parameters, and learn from the results of their actions.
+Within this framing, AI ceases to be a chatbot and becomes a participant in the workflow: gathering context, proposing actions, escalating judgment, executing tasks, and retaining the reasoning behind outcomes.
+Systems designed this way do not merely respond to queries.
+They observe operational reality, act within defined parameters, and learn from the results of their actions.
 This is what distinguishes agentic systems from the conversational interfaces that currently dominate enterprise AI deployments.

 What Makes a System Agentic